-As shown in table 5.2.2 above, PCC required a total of Constant of cash to fund net operations and financing activities.
-To reiterate, while the PCC's reported accrual based net loss was Constant (table 5.2.1), this amount was less than the Constant in cash that PCC needed to fund its operations and financing activities.
+As shown in table 5.2.3 above, PCC required a total of Constant of cash to fund net operations and financing activities.
+To reiterate, while the PCC's reported accrual based net loss was Constant (table 5.2.1), this amount surpassed the Constant in cash that PCC needed to fund its operations and financing activities.
 RSM has reconciled and determined that the variance between these two amounts is attributed to non-cash items, such as depreciation and amortization, and changes in operating assets and liabilities associated with accrual accounting.

-While inherently difficult to identify and evaluate each cash advance specifically made to cover PCC's shortfall (i.e., when total operating expenses exceeded total net revenues or net operating loss, as defined in this Condition), RSM has determined that Prospect, when necessary, has funded PCC's cumulative shortfalls through the infusion of Prospect's own cash in the amount of Example.
+While inherently difficult to identify and evaluate each cash advance specifically made to cover PCC's shortfall (i.e., when total operating expenses exceeded total net revenues or net operating loss, as defined in this Condition), RSM has determined that Prospect, when necessary, has funded PCC's cumulative shortfalls through the infusion of Prospect's own cash.